-In contrast, the default quantization table used in JPEG only focuses on compressing more on the less sensitive frequency components to HVS.
-As a result, in order to defend AE attacks, aggressive compression is required, making DNNs easily misclassified if the original versions contain important high frequency features.
+In contrast, the default quantization table used in JPEG focuses on compressing more on less sensitive frequency components to HVS.
+As a result, in order to defend against adversarial attacks, aggressive compression is required, making DNNs easily misclassified if original versions contain important high frequency features.
 The DNN models trained with original images learn comprehensive features, especially high frequency ones.
 However, such features are actually lost in more compressed testing images, resulting in considerable misclassification rate (see Fig.~\ref{acc}(a)).

-The proposed ``feature distillation" AE defense method is developed upon a heuristic design flow (see Fig.~\ref{flowchart}): 1) characterize the importance of each frequency component through frequency analysis on the testing images; 2) reduce the quantization step of the most sensitive frequency components based on its statistical information and guarantee the testing accuracy.
+Therefore, we propose to compensate the accuracy reduction incurred by defending adversarial examples through a heuristic design flow (see Fig.~\ref{flowchart}): 1) characterize the importance of each frequency component through frequency analysis on benign images; 2) lower the quantization step of the most sensitive frequency components based on the statistical information for enhancing accuracy.

-\textbf{Frequency Component Analysis.} For each input testing image, we first characterize the pre-quantized DCT coefficient distribution at each frequency component.
+\textbf{A: Frequency Component Analysis.} For each input image, we first characterize the pre-quantized DCT coefficient distribution at each frequency component.
 Such a distribution represents the energy contribution of each frequency band~\cite{reininger1983distributions}.
-Prior works~\cite{reininger1983distributions} have proven that the pre-quantized coefficients can be approximated as normal (or Laplace) distribution with zero mean but different standard deviations ($\delta_{i,j}$).
+Prior work~\cite{reininger1983distributions} has proved that the pre-quantized coefficients can be approximated as normal (or Laplace) distribution with zero mean but different standard deviations ($\delta_{i,j}$).
 A larger $\delta_{i,j}$ means more energy in band $(i,j)$, hence more important features for DNN learning.
-The detailed procedures can be summarized as: Each image will be first partitioned into $N$ $8\times8$ blocks, followed by a block-wise DCT.
+As Fig.~\ref{flowchart} shows, each image will be first partitioned into $N$ $8\times8$ blocks, followed by a block-wise DCT.
 Then the DCT coefficient distribution at each frequency component will be characterized by sorting all coefficients at the same frequency component across all image blocks.
 The statistical information, such as the standard deviation $\delta_{i,j}$ of each coefficient, will be calibrated from each individual histogram.

-\textbf{Quantization Table Design.} Once the importance of frequency components is identified based on the standard deviations of DCT coefficients ($\delta_{i,j}$), our next step is to boost the accuracy $\left\{acc_{l}\right\}$.
-The basic idea is to utilize finer quantizations at the important components by leveraging the intrinsic error resilience property of DNNs.
-Our analysis in Section~\ref{ae} indicates that a proper selection of $QS = 40$ can effectively mitigate AE perturbations, whereas larger $QS$ will induce more quantization error.